 You will need a password to get in.
 You’ll have to find the hidden door first.
 Once in the 1920’s Speakeasy with immense fireplace, beware we may be raided!
 It was illegal to drink you know during the Prohibition.
 Luckily for you, we have hidden tables…provided you can find them of course.
 A 1920’s dinner awaits inspired from the original Lodge menu.

 The lantern-lit sleigh rides at the Lodge are provided through local farms.
-As proceeds go to them and the rides are availability and weather dependent, the included sleigh ride ticket in our Stay & Speakeasy Experience Package will be confirmed upon your arrival.
+As proceeds go to them and the rides are availability, regulation, and weather dependent, the included sleigh ride ticket in our Stay & Speakeasy Experience Package will be confirmed upon your arrival.

 Added Great Camp Experiences